jcody/jekyllmap/README.md

 Jekyll should then serve the app locally at http://127.0.0.1:4000.

+Note the site is built and served from the `_site` directory.
+To make any changes, look at the `_layouts/`, `_includes/` directories and `config.yml`.
+All changes will be reflected into a newly built `_site/` static set of HTML pages.

 Adding Locations
 -----------------
 Locations live in the `/locations` folder as .txt files, supporting images reside in `/images`.
 Jekyll will compile all text files by default regardless of filename.